xdebbie/Pitchforker/README.md

    \$ `pip install peewee`
 2. It also uses the [requests.html](https://github.com/psf/requests-html) library for the heavylifting (parsing the HTML pages).
 To install, hit
    \$ `pip install requests-html`
+3. To fetch the artworks' URL, I had to use BeautifulSoup because the URLs `src` are under a `div/class/img` tag. `Src` is an attribute and not a proper HTML tag, so the requests method does not really work for fetching a `src` URL under an `img` tag.
+   \$ `pip install beautifulsoup4`
-3. To parse and format the date into the YYYY-MM-DD format instead of 'January 1 2020', so the data is better handled by the SQL database.
+4. To parse and format the date into the YYYY-MM-DD format instead of 'January 1 2020', so the data is better handled by the SQL database.
 For that, the library [htmldate](https://github.com/adbar/htmldate) was used.
 It can be downloaded by installing
    \$ `pip install htmldate`
    \$ `pip install --upgrade htmldate`
    \$ `pip install git+https://github.com/adbar/htmldate.git`